Netherplace

 Netherplace is a hamlet in East Renfrewshire.
 It is to the west of Newton Mearns, and adjacent to the M77 motorway.
 The settlement is almost entirely along the Netherplace Road.
 It contains a farm, as well as some houses, and a reservoir.
-It also used to be home to the Netherplace Dye Works, which was demolished in 2016, after a fly infestation across the towns of Newton Mearns and Clarkston.
+It also used to be home to the Netherplace Dye Works, which was demolished in 2016, after a fly infestation across Newton Mearns which also spread to nearby Giffnock and Clarkston.